Macrovipera lebetinus schweizeri

-Common names: Milos viper, Cyclades blunt-nosed viper.

-Macrovipera lebetinus schweizeri is a subspecies of venomous snake in the family Viperidae.
-The subspecies is endemic to the Cyclades Archipelago in the Aegean sea.
+Macrovipera schweizeri, the Milos viper, also known as the Cyclades blunt-nosed viper, is a subspecies of venomous snake in the family Viperidae.
+The subspecies is endemic to the Cyclades Archipelago of Greece in the Aegean Sea.

 Etymology

 The subspecific name, schweizeri, is in honor of Swiss herpetologist Hans Schweizer (1891–1975).

 Description

-Macrovipera lebetinus schweizeri grows to an average total length (including tail) of 50–70 cm, with a maximum of 98.5 cm.
+Milos vipers grow to an average total length (including tail) of 50–70 cm, with a maximum of 98.5 cm.

 Geographic range

-Macrovipera lebetinus schweizeri is found on the Greek islands of the Cyclades Archipelago in the Aegean Sea: Milos and the three smaller, adjacent islands of Siphnos, Kimolos and Poliaigos.
+Milos vipers are found on the Greek islands of the Cyclades Archipelago in the Aegean Sea: Milos, Siphnos, Kimolos and Poliaigos.
 The type locality is given as "Insel Milos ".

+Biology

+Feeding

+Gut analysis of road killed specimens showed that adults feed on passerine birds, while young vipers under 35 cm feed primarily on Milos wall lizards and European copper skinks.
+This adaptation to feeding on birds and lizards likely occurred because of the lack of native rodent species in the western Cyclades (house mice and black rats were introduced).
+While largely terrestrial, they have seasonally arboreal behaviour, foraging for prey in trees on autumn nights.

 Conservation status

-This sublebetinus species, M. schweizeri, is classified as Endangered (EN) according to the IUCN Red List of Threatened Species with the following criteria: B1ab(iii,v) (v3.1, 2001).
-This indicates that the extent of its occurrence within its geographic range is estimated to be less than 5,000 km² (1,930 sq mi), that its populations are severely fragmented or known to exist at no more than five locations.
-Furthermore, a continuing decline is observed, inferred or projected in the area, extent and/or quality of habitat, as well as the number of mature individuals.

-So listed because its extent of occurrence is, in fact, not much greater than 100 km² (39 sq mi) – it is known from only four small islands.
-There is continuing decline in the extent and quality of its habitat, and it is experiencing a decline in the number of mature individuals due to persecution and over-collecting.
-Year assessed: 2009.
+This subspecies, M. l. schweizeri, is classified as endangered by the IUCN; less than 4000 adult individuals exist in the wild as of 2022.
+Furthermore, a continuing decline is observed due to being killed by feral cats, persecution and over-collecting by collectors, and its habitat continues to decline in extent and quality.
+As of 1998, 500-600 adults were being either removed from the wild or killed per year as a result of illegal collection, road-killing, or persecution.

 It is also listed as strictly protected (Appendix II) under the Berne Convention.